Guy-kun/Beat-To-Death/README.md

-Beat to Death (A.K.A.
-Seizure Inducer 2K4)
+Beat to Death (Seizure Inducer 2K4)
 ===
 A hackathon project by Anton Prydatko & Andrew Li